jumpnow/jumpnowtek-site/_posts/2016-03-07-Working-with-the-Gumstix-Pi-Dev-board.md

 You can now move the *RPi CM* to the *Pi Dev Board* and boot it.

-One nice feature with the *Pi Dev Board* is the built-in USB serial console port.
+One of the nice features of the *Pi Dev Board* is the built-in USB serial console.

     ...
     Poky (Yocto Project Reference Distro) 2.1 cm /dev/ttyAMA0